hyundai-robotics/doc-industrial-communication/4-pnio/1-pnio.md

 **3.1.1 LAN Cable Connection**
 1) Connect the PROFINET controller and BD671 using a LAN cable.
 2) Check if the Link LED is blinking.
-3) Connect the Hi7 COM’s LAN3 connector and BD671 using a LAN cable.
+3) Connect the Hi7 COM's LAN3 connector and BD671 using a LAN cable.
 4) Check if the Link LED is blinking.

 ![](../_assets/4-pnio/profisafe_connect.png)